 “It Either Drives You Apart, or It Brings You Together”

 Katie Bohler was born on March 27, 1906 in Chicago to Edward Moran and Bridget Berne, both born in Ireland.
-Before Edward, Bridget was was married to another man, Patrick Cooney, while still in Ireland and had two children with him.
-At some point, she and Patrick decided to immigrate to America with their two children, Eamon and Mary, but Patrick died shortly after arriving here.
-Bridget had a cousin in Chicago, so she made her way there with Eamon and Mary in tow and eventually met and married Edward Moran.
+Before Edward, Bridget was was married to another man, Patrick Cooney, while still in Ireland and had two children, Eamon and Mary, with him.
+At some point, she and Patrick decided to immigrate to America, but Patrick died shortly after arriving here.
+Not knowing what to do after Patrick died, Bridget made her way to Chicago, where she had a cousin.
+There, she eventually met and married Edward Moran.
 Katie was the only child born of that marriage.

-Over time, Bridget and Edward saved enough money to buy a candy shop at Hermitage and 50th, which they both spent years working in.
-Edward was actually the cook/baker, and Bridget worked the counter.
+Over time, Bridget and Edward saved enough money to buy a candy shop at Hermitage and 50th .
+Edward was the cook/baker, and Bridget worked the counter.
 Like her older step-siblings, Katie graduated from eighth grade, a fact she is very proud of, even to this day.
 Not long after she finished school, however, her father, Edward, died, though no one can remember of what.
 Bridget managed to keep the candy shop running on her own, with Katie helping in the shop as well as getting a part-time job at Sears & Roebuck.
 Eamon and Mary were already grown and married at the time of Edward’s death, so they weren’t much help in the shop.

 When she was just seventeen, Katie married Adam Bohler, whom she knew growing up in the neighborhood.
 Adam was of German descent and had gone to school until the 5th grade before quitting to get a job.
 Eventually, he found a steady employment working as a mechanic for the city of Chicago, a job he kept until he retired at age sixty-five.